 The size of the room and the space available to install the projector may help determine what throw ratio to look for and whether you need a projector with the option of top or bottom-mount brackets.

 Another factor in determining which home movie projector is right for you may be the sound system in your living room.
 For the simplest approach, great for portable projectors and offering easy setup, you might want to consider a projector with internal speakers.
-For a more immersive experience with full sound quality, however, most cinephiles prefer a projector that connects with external speakers.
+Connecting Bluetooth speakers to a projector is a great way to get better sound.
+For a more immersive experience with full sound quality, however, most cinephiles prefer a projector that connects with quality external speakers.